autonot/aspii.xyz/content/posts/hugo_tutorial/index.md

 Press Enter, and Scoop will install.
 ![](powershellwithscoop.png)

-Now you have Scoop! :grinning: but there is still more to be done!
+Now you have Scoop! but there is still more to be done!

 ## Step 2: Installing Git